Qualified doctors Certified medications Online consultation with aftercare

 • Practise mindfulness.
 The scientific evidence on mindfulness speaks for itself.
 Mindfulness and meditation help you relax, reduce stress and feelings of gloominess, and improve sleep quality.

-• Make sure you get enough omega 3.
+• Make sure you get enough omega-3.
 The human brain is nearly 60 percent fat.
-Omega 3 is critical to brain health as well as mental health.
+Omega-3 is critical to brain health as well as mental health.
 Therefore, you should eat fatty fish twice a week.
-Or include more omega 3 in your diet through a supplement.
+Or include more omega-3 in your diet through a supplement.

 • Get at least 30 minutes of physical activity a day in addition to your normal activities.
 Exercise stimulates the production of the happiness hormones serotonin, dopamine and endorphin.
 Choose a sport or activity that you enjoy.
 This makes it easier to stay motivated.